Table Of Contents

-Finally, my tent arrived and before she got home from work I surprised her by pitching it in our bedroom.
+Finally, my “tent arrived” and before she got home from work I surprised her by pitching it in our bedroom.

-I wrestled out my old Rubi table saw as it’s massive compared to my new one and for extra effect, I cut a few old marble tiles I had stacked away in the garage.
+I wrestled out my old Rubi tile saw as it’s massive compared to my new one and for extra effect, I cut a few old marble tiles I had stacked away in the garage.

 Let’s say she noticed it immediately when she went into our bedroom.

-After saying a few choice words that rhyme with what the duck is that and that better not be our trucking tent I made her some coffee and pitched the idea of the saw tent to her.
+After saying a few choice words that rhyme with what the duck is that and that better not be our trucking tent I made her some coffee and pitched the idea of the wet saw tent to her.

 Pun fully intended.

-About how my knees that she worries will need replacing soon (a story for another time) will love me for not walking miles every day to my saw and back.
+About how my knees that she worries will need replacing soon (a story for another time) will love me for not walking miles every day to my tile saw and back.

 I’ll set the saw tent up in my clients lounge area or den and have the convenience or being able to cut all I need without making a mess of their carpet, walls, furniture…well on everything really.
 We all know about tile dust and especially when wet cutting, the mess goes everywhere.

 Now with this tent it is all localized in a sterile environment that we can disassemble later and rinse out outside.
 I showed her the benefits of tough plastic sheeting used on the pan and sides, the heavy gauge aluminum framework and handy storage bag that’ll keep it tidy and showed her how easy to assemble it all was.
 I basically hawked it up like a salesman and demonstrated how well designed my silly little wet tent was.